jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 **soap-xml-request-handling** plugin to handle Request:

 1) `XSLT TRANSFORMATION - BEFORE XSD`: Transform the XML request with XSLT (XSLTransformation) before step #2
-2) `WSDL/XSD VALIDATION`: Validate XML request with its XSD schema
+2) `WSDL/XSD VALIDATION`: Validate XML request with its WSDL/XSD schema
 3) `XSLT TRANSFORMATION - AFTER XSD`: Transform the XML request with XSLT (XSLTransformation) after step #2
 4) `ROUTING BY XPATH`: change the Route of the request to a different hostname and path depending of XPath condition

 **soap-xml-response-handling** plugin to handle Reponse:

 5) `XSLT TRANSFORMATION - BEFORE XSD`: Transform the XML response before step #6
-6) `WSDL/XSD VALIDATION`: Validate the XML response with its XSD schema
+6) `WSDL/XSD VALIDATION`: Validate the XML response with its WSDL/XSD schema
 7) `XSLT TRANSFORMATION - AFTER XSD`:  Transform the XML response after step #6

 Each handling is optional.
 In case of misconfiguration the Plugin sends to the consumer an HTTP 500 Internal Server Error `<soap:Fault>` (with the error detailed message)